Career Vacancies and Apprenticeships

 “The Sixth Form has gone from strength to strength and is now outstanding”

 “The school is improving rapidly.”

 At Trinity School we believe that reading is a passport to the world.
 The benefits of reading go beyond the opportunities offered by being well-read with a good command of English.
 Reading great literature opens children up to ideas, experiences, places and times they might never otherwise experience in real life.
 Reading for pleasure gives opportunities to learn about a multitude of things that cannot be covered by a school curriculum.

-Also because parents are the most important reading role models for children and young people, we need all the family to put reading on the agenda too!
+Also because parents are the most important reading role models for children and young people, all the family should put reading on the agenda too!

-Our termly teen book club – you can purchase books online for free delivery to school.
-A great selection of books and good ideas for that next great read.
+The librarians run the Scholastic book club throughout the year and you’ll receive information about each club via ParentComms.
+The scheme allows you to purchase discounted books online for free delivery to school.
+There is always a great selection of books and good ideas for that next great read.